WBBSE Solutions For Class 9 Geography And Environment Chapter 2 Movement Of The Earth Rotation And Revolution

 Answer: Nicolas Copernicus.

-Answer: The axis is the imaginary line passing through the centre of the Earth on which the Earth rotates.
+Answer: The axis is the imaginary line passing through the center of the Earth on which the Earth rotates.

 Question 8.
 In what way does the earth rotate?